 13 Signs Your Abusive Husband Is Changing

-For the first few weeks after my husband’s arrest, I felt like the domestic violence shelter wasn’t really helping me.
+"For the first few weeks after my husband’s arrest, I felt like the domestic violence shelter wasn’t really helping me.
 I couldn’t get answers to my questions.
 They looked at me like I had some disease.

 They kept saying, “You need to read this book,” and, “Have you read the book yet?”

-I didn’t know I was in an abusive relationship.
+I didn’t know I had been in an abusive relationship.
 I was in serious emotional, financial, and even physical danger.
 I was the one who needed help.
 I needed some serious help.
-Around this time, I started working on my own recovery.
+Around this time, I started working on my own recovery."

 Here are some excerpts taken from Why Does He Do That? by Lundy Bancroft.

 Bancroft says, “My fifteen years of working day in and day out with abusive men have left me certain of one thing: There are no shortcuts to change, no magical overnight transformations, no easy ways out.
 Change is difficult, uncomfortable work.
 My job as a counselor is to dive into the elaborate tangle that makes up an abuser’s thinking and assist the man to untie the knots.
-The project is not hopeless – if the man is willing to work hard – but it is complex and painstaking.
+The project is not hopeless – if the man is willing to work hard – but it is complex and painstaking." (pg.
+334)

 “I am sorry to say that I have never once seen such approaches succeed.
 The men who make significant progress . . . are the ones who know that their partners will definitely leave them unless they change, and the ones on probation who have a tough probation officer who demands that they really confront their abusiveness.
 In other words, the initial impetus to change is always extrinsic rather than self-motivated.
 Even when a man does feel genuinely sorry for the ways his behavior has hurt his partner, I have never seen his remorse alone suffice to get him to become serious [about changing his behavior].